South Seas Mandate: Administration

 Between 1914 and 1920 the islands began the slow transition from naval to civilian administration.
 By 1920 all authority had been transferred from the Naval Defense Force to the Civil Affairs Bureau which was directly responsible to the Navy Ministry.
 Initially based in Truk, the Civil Affairs Bureau was moved to Koror in the Palau islands in 1921.
 The naval garrisons were disbanded to comply with the terms of the Mandate.
 In April 1922 a civilian government was established in each of the six administrative districts (Saipan, Palau, Yap, Truk, Ponape and Jaluit) in the form of a civil administration department which still reported to the local naval garrison commander.
 At the same time a post of Governor of the South Seas Mandate was created.
 Governors were mostly admirals or vice-admirals as the administration was initially still the responsibility of the IJN.
 The Governor reported directly to the Prime Minister of Japan.
 After the establishment of the Ministry of Colonial Affairs in June 1929, the Governor reported to the Minister of Colonial Affairs instead.
-The establishment of the "South Seas Government" or "Nan'yo-Cho" in March 1932 finally put the government of the islands under a purely civilian administration.
+The establishment of the "South Seas Government" or "Nan'yō-chō" in March 1932 finally put the government of the islands under a purely civilian administration.
 When the Ministry of Colonial Affairs was absorbed into the Ministry of Greater East Asia in November 1942, the primacy of the IJN was again recognized by the appointment of an admiral as the Governor.
 Furthermore, the six administrative districts were reduced to three in November 1943: North, East, and West.